UC grad immortalized Reds' great Pete Rose in bronze

 A bronze sculpture of a baseball player sliding head-first.

-Tom Tsuchiya's sculpture of Pete Rose, located outside of Great American Ball Park in Cincinnati.
-Provided
+Tom Tsuchiya designed the sculpture of Pete Rose outside Great American Ball Park in Cincinnati.
+Rose died this week at age 83.
+Photo/Provided

 Tsuchiya (A&S, Classics ’95) knew that in order to draw people in, any monument honoring the team would need to have a functional aspect.
 For inspiration, he looked back to his University of Cincinnati education and his studies of the ancient Greek and Roman civilizations, which honored their heroes by constructing small shrines dedicated to them.
 The 1869 Red Stockings Pavilion is a monument where people can come to learn about and reflect on the accomplishments of the heroes it honors, the fathers of professional baseball — like a modern-day “heroon” or shrine dedicated to an ancient Greek or Roman hero.